 Bed Size and Height

 Residence hall beds require twin extra-long, 80" sheets.
-Beds are loftable, meaning they can be set at normal, trundled or lofted height.
+Beds are loftable, meaning they can be set at bunked, standard, trundled, or lofted height.

 Double rooms will be set to one lofted and one trundled bed at move-in, unless the layout does not allow for this.
 Akers units will have three lofted beds and one trundled bed.
-While bed adjustments cannot be accommodated during move-in, residents will be able request one once they arrive on campus.
-More details coming soon!
+While bed adjustments cannot be accommodated during move-in, residents can request a bed adjustment by submitting a maintenance request at liveon.msu.edu/maintenance.
+Facilities will begin bed adjustments in September.

 Linen Exchange